Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

-We set $\Omega \in [-3,3] \times [-3,3]$ and choose $a_1=a_2=k=1$.
+where the forcing term is given to have the analytical solution $u(x,y) = \sin(\pi x) \sin(\pi y)$.
 For each training epoch, we randomly sampled 4,000 collocation points in the interior and 100 boundary points on each edge of the domain.
 The MLP baseline has 5 hidden layers with 128 nodes each, whereas all the KAN variants have 2 hidden layers of 5 nodes per layer and 10 grids for each activation function.
 Training is performed using the Adam optimizer with a learning rate of $10^{-3}$.

 As shown in \cref{fig:helmholtz}, both the MLP and Free-RBF-KAN architectures successfully approximate the PDE solution.
 Although minor inaccuracies remain near the boundaries, these errors could be further reduced by explicitly enforcing boundary conditions within the network architecture \citep{wang2023expert}.
 In contrast, the standard RBF-KAN produces inferior approximations, highlighting the performance gains achieved through adaptive centroids and kernel shapes in the Free-RBF approach.
 Notably, the original KAN fails to capture the solution over the entire domain, a limitation that is likely due to the high smoothness demands of the target function.
 While increasing the B-spline order could potentially improve KAN’s expressive capacity, doing so would incur substantial computational overhead.